lorebianchi98/Talk2DINO/README.md

 ```

 ## Demo
+We provide two simple entry points for trying out Talk2DINO:

+- **`hf_demo.ipynb`** – an interactive notebook showing how to generate segmentation masks directly using the Hugging Face interface.
-In ``demo.py`` we provide a simple example on how to use Talk2DINO for inference on a given image with custom textual categories.
+- **`demo.py`** – a lightweight script for running inference on a custom image with your own textual categories.  .
 Run

 ```bash
 python demo.py --input custom_input_image --output custom_output_seg [--with_background] --textual_categories category_1,category_2,..